 3.)
-Have you tested positive, are currently experiencing symptoms consistent with COVID-19, had close contact with someone who has tested positive within the last 14 days or been advised to self-isolate due to possible exposure to COVID-19?
+Have you tested positive, are currently experiencing symptoms consistent with COVID-19, had close contact (6 feet or closer for 15 minutes or longer) with someone who has tested positive within the last 14 days or been advised to self-isolate due to possible exposure to COVID-19?

 Facilities and Cleaning

-Enhanced cleanings of all common areas and classrooms will be performed throughout the COVID period.
-Frequently touched surfaces such as door handles, hand rails, elevator push buttons, restrooms, etc., will be cleaned several times throughout the day.
+Enhanced cleanings of all common areas and classrooms.
 Additional cleaning supplies will be available for students and instructors to clean learning spaces before use.